menoua/task-runner/README.md

 The simplest usage is to put the appropriate binary file in the task directory (see below) and run it, whether by double-clicking (macOS) or running it from the terminal (macOS and Linux).

-To avoid having a separate copy of the binaries for each task, you can use an argument to specify the task directory:<br/>
+To avoid having a separate copy of the binaries for each task, you can use an argument to specify the task directory, e.g.:<br/>
-`./neurotask path_to_task_dir`.
+`bin/neurotask-macos examples/Skeleton`.

 ## Task directory